Go to my profile

 It’s a land of organic mud slides, glittering faces and a refillable bottle of silliness.

-UK’s best music festivals
+Best UK music festivals

 Arguably the best thing to happen to UK fields since the 1650 agricultural revolution.
 Music festivals are the UK’s flatbread and butter.
 From day festivals in city parks to long weekenders, you know it’s summer in the UK when the party shirts come out and the trains smell of stale deodorant.
 Here are the headliners: